cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Underscores are allowed between any two digits in a numeric literal.
 Underscores are not allowed adjacent to a decimal point.

+The parseInt() methods return a primitive.
+The valueOf() methods return a wrapper class object.

+Remember that garbage collection is not guaranteed to run on demand.
+It may doesn’t run at all.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.